Mayank-53/bfhl-api/README.md

 # BFHL REST API - VIT Assignment

-A robust and feature-rich REST API built with Node.js and Express for the Bajaj Finserv assignment.
-This API processes arrays and returns categorized data according to specific requirements.
+This is my solution for the Bajaj Finserv VIT assignment.
+I built a robust REST API using Node.js and Express that processes arrays and returns categorized data according to the specific requirements.
+This project demonstrates my skills in API development, data processing, and following technical specifications.

 ## 🚀 Features